CrazyWolf13/Chameleons-Beauty/README.md

 ### License 📜

-This project is licensed under the MIT License.
+This project is licensed under the MPL-2 License.

 ---